Patrick Kluivert: Personal life

 Kluivert is the second son of former football player Kenneth Kluivert, who played for SV Robinhood in the SVB Hoofdklasse and for the Suriname national team.
 His mother Lidwina Kluivert, was born in Willemstad, Curaçao, in the former Netherlands Antilles, to a Surinamese father and Curaçaoan mother.
-Lidwina died on 27 February 2023 due to long-term health issues.
+Lidwina died on 27 February 2023 from long-term health issues.
 His parents were married in Paramaribo, and both his elder siblings were born in Suriname, before the family emigrated to the Netherlands in 1970.

-On 9 September 1995, Kluivert, then 19 years old and still playing for Ajax, was the driver in a car accident in Amsterdam, in which a 56-year-old man was killed and a passenger was seriously injured in a collision.
+On 9 September 1995, Kluivert, then 19 years old and still playing for Ajax, was the driver in a car crash in Amsterdam, in which a 56-year-old man was killed and a passenger was seriously injured in a collision.
 Kluivert collided with a Ford Orion saloon while driving an uninsured BMW M3 sports car he had borrowed from a friend at a speed of approximately 104 km/h (64 mph) while in a 50 km/h (31 mph) residential zone.
 Though he denied a charge of causing death by dangerous driving, he was found guilty in court and sentenced to 240 hours of community service.
 The conviction meant that Kluivert needed special documentation to enter the United States when Barcelona played pre-season matches there in 2003.

-He has four children—Quincy, Justin, Ruben and Shane.
+He has four children: Quincy, Justin, Ruben and Shane.
 Justin, like his father, came through the Ajax youth setup, formerly played for Valencia and was capped for the Netherlands; he now plays for Premier League club Bournemouth.